FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 const consentId = '<YOUR_CONSENT_ID>';
 ```

 The `pkceChallenge` package enables your application to utilize a Proof Key for Code Exchange (PKCE).
 PKCE is a security layer that sits on top of the Authorization Code grant to ensure that authorization codes can’t be stolen or reused.
-Here, you are also importing the [FusionAuth TypeScript client](https://fusionauth.io/docs/v1/tech/client-libraries/typescript) as well as several parameters that allow your application to communicate with your FusionAuth configuration. `<YOUR_CLIENT_ID>` and `<YOUR_CLIENT_SECRET>` can be found in FusionAuth under `Applications -> Your Application`.
-In a production environment, you should use environment variables here to prevent your client secret from leaking. `<YOUR_API_KEY>` can be found under `Settings -> API Keys` and `<YOUR_CONSENT_ID>` can be found under `Settings -> Consents`.
+Here, you are also importing the [FusionAuth TypeScript client](https://fusionauth.io/docs/v1/tech/client-libraries/typescript) as well as several parameters that allow your application to communicate with your FusionAuth configuration. `<YOUR_CLIENT_ID>` and `<YOUR_CLIENT_SECRET>` can be found in FusionAuth under "Applications" then "Your Application".
+In a production environment, you should use environment variables here to prevent your client secret from leaking. `<YOUR_API_KEY>` can be found under "Settings" then "API Keys" and `<YOUR_CONSENT_ID>` can be found under "Settings" then "Consents".

 ## Adding the OAuth Callback Route

-After authentication, FusionAuth will redirect to the callback route we provided in the Login link to FusionAuth, as well as in the authorized callback route set in the FusionAuth Application earlier.
+After authentication, FusionAuth will redirect to the callback route we provided in the login link to FusionAuth, as well as in the authorized callback route set in the FusionAuth application earlier.
 We can add this route now.
-Add the following route to the `index.js` file.
+Add the following route to the `routes/index.js` file.

 ```js
 router.get('/oauth-redirect', async function (req, res, next) {